c-atagec/myblog/content/blog/loading-local-fonts-with-vue-cli-4.md

 +++

-Using our local fonts in our Vue projects can be a little tricky.
+Using local fonts in our Vue projects can be a little tricky.
 Especially with the webpack compatibility issues with `sass-loader`.

 In this post we're going to learn how to use our local fonts in our **Vue 3** application using **Vue CLI 4**.

-### Table of Contents
-- Installing vue-cli-4
-- Creating our vue-app
-- Installing sass and sass-loader
-- Creating our scss file and importing local fonts
-- Creating vue.config.js file
-- Restarting server

-If you have a Vue application up and running you can directly skip to the installing sass and sass-loader step.

 Before we move on, make sure to install [Node.js](https://nodejs.org/en/ "Node.js") on your system.
 Vue CLI 4 requires version 8.9 or above.